 Adopt a Pet at Sarge’s Today

-Sarge’s foster animals are usually taken directly from the Haywood County Animal Control facility.
+We take dogs and puppies from many sources in Western North Carolina.
+Intakes are sourced from Animal Shelters and individuals alike.
 They are all tested for heartworm or Feline Leukemia/FIV, given appropriate vaccinations and preventatives for heartworms and fleas, and if they are old enough they have been spayed or neutered.
 They are socialized as time permits and many have been taught basic commands.
 We enjoy placing animals into loving and responsible homes, and we appreciate that our adopters have sought out rescue animals.

 The number one reason to adopt a pet is that you are saving life.
 According to the Humane Society of the United States, each year, 2.7 million adoptable dogs and cats are euthanized in the United States, simply because too many pets come into shelters and too few people consider adoption when looking for a pet.
 We are fortunate that in Haywood County, our public shelter has achieved “no-kill status”, and that is due to the efforts of Sarge’s and other groups like us who assist the shelter in the placement of homeless dogs and cats.
 This work must continue to avoid a return to the situation in 2005, when an average of 50 animals per week were put down because of a lack of space in the county shelter.

 Our Adoption Process

 Many times we feel it is appropriate to collect several adoption applications to choose the most appropriate home from those requests.
 This means that adoptions are rarely approved on a first-come, first-served basis.
 This is often the case with puppies, small and medium-size dogs, and specific high demand breeds.
 These animals usually have more than one family interested in adopting.
 We select the best home from the collected requests.
 These are sometimes difficult decisions for us to make, but we always strive to choose the best for the animal while being fair to potential adopters.